-Having reviewed all of the evidence in the record, the administrative law judge finds: Claimant was employed full-time as a non-qualified employee on the cut floor from February 13, 2017, and was separated from employment on June 13, 2017, when he was discharged.
+Having reviewed all of the evidence in the record, the administrative law judge finds: Claimant was employed full-time as a production employee from June 9, 2008, and was separated from employment on June 13, 2017, when she was discharged.

 The employer has an attendance policy which applies point values to attendance infractions, including absences and tardies, regardless of reason for the infraction.
-The policy also provides that an employee will be warned as points are accumulated, and will be discharged upon receiving ten points in a rolling calendar year.
+The policy also provides that an employee will be warned as points are accumulated, and will be discharged upon receiving ten points in a rolling twelve month period.
 The employer requires employees contact the employer and report their absence at least thirty minutes prior to the start of their shift.
-The employee is to use the employer's call-in line and can select: "personal business", "sick", "other", or "tardy" as the reason for the absence.
+The employer uses and automated call in line that allows employees to select from an option (sick, other, leave of absence, injury, FMLA) as to the reason for their absence.
 Claimant was aware of the employer's policy.